prakHr/prakHr/README.md

   - [x] Created packages that automates the generation of datasets for supervised and unsupervised learning.
 Made the packages scalable.
 Created best accurate models for classification task by using genetic algorithms.
 For tagging used models without using the api keys.
   - [x] Solved np complete problems for example query search in the corpus for every permutation and combination using different levels.

+- 2025 Goals:
+   - [x] Created a chatbot like chatgpt integrated with llm with chat history stored in databases and fetch it from there to show it in UI for our company.
+   - [x] Created a web app in lit.js which is similar to react.js and other javascript libraries out there.

 - hobbies: [